lukeindykiewicz/lukeindykiewicz-blog/content/blog/sbt-search-maven-plugin.md

 ### for testing

-If you use version without `SNAPSHOT` suffix and don't want to get warnings about deprecation when packaging your plugin, just add  `isSnapshot := true`  to your `build.sbt`.
+If you use version without `SNAPSHOT` suffix and you don't want to get warnings about deprecation during packaging your plugin, just add  `isSnapshot := true`  to your `build.sbt`.

 ## Testing sbt plugin